cloudutsukpilot/sakharams.github.io/_posts/certification/2024-06-05-az-500-azure-security-engineer-associate.md

 45. You need to implement a key management solution that supports importing keys generated in an on-premises environment.
 The solution must ensure that the keys stay within a single Azure region.
 What should you do?
 Select only one answer.
-  + [ ]Apply the Keys should be the specified cryptographic type RSA or EC Azure policy.
+  + [ ] Apply the Keys should be the specified cryptographic type RSA or EC Azure policy.
-  + [ ]Disable the Allow trusted services option.
+  + [ ] Disable the Allow trusted services option.
-  + [ ]Implement Azure Key Vault Firewall.
+  + [ ] Implement Azure Key Vault Firewall.
-  + [x]Implement Azure Key Vault Managed HSM.
+  + [x] Implement Azure Key Vault Managed HSM(Hardware Security Module).

     > Key Vault Managed HSM supports importing keys generated in an on-premise HSM.
 Also, managed HSM does not store or process customer data outside the Azure region in which the customer deploys the HSM instance.
 On-premises-generated keys are still managed, after implementing Key Vault Firewall.
 Enforcing HSM-backed keys does not enforce them to be imported.
 Disabling the Allow trusted services option does not have a direct impact on key importing.
     {: .prompt-tip}